actfong/fromatob-k8s-workshop/5-Scaling.md

 #### Inspect your resource after scaling
 After scaling your Deployment, you can inspect your Deployment object with `kubectl describe` and pay attention to the `Events` section at the bottom.
 One of the messages should be that the ReplicaSet has been scaled.

 The `Replicas` attribute should have been updated as well to your new desired number of replicas.
-You could also inspect the `RS` to see which `Events` have occured after you perform the `kubectl scale` command.
+You could also inspect the `RS` to see which `Events` have occurred after you perform the `kubectl scale` command.

 And obviously, when you list pods with `kubectl get pods`, you should see the newly created Pods.